-Juntos for Better Health program expands services
+Juntos for Better Health Program expands services

 The program is one of the few initiatives that is funded by different philanthropic organizations.

+Cerda says, “This program is not only for primary care they also offer services, mental health, psychiatry, counseling health education and navigation services the program intends to several communities not only on primary care but social determines of health.”

-This new initiative will allow the program to address individual social needs through improved factors such as housing, food security, quality education, transportation, health, and employment.
+This new initiative will allow the program to address individual social needs such as housing, food security, quality education, transportation, health and employment.

 Copyright 2022 KGNS.
 All rights reserved.